 Reading instruction is focused on “word-attack skills,” vocabulary development, and comprehension skills.

 - Phonics instruction takes center stage in these early grades.
-Early-grade teachers are trained in the Orton-Gillingham method of phonics instruction, and the Saxon phonics curriculum is used in the classroom.
-This means
+Early-grade teachers are trained in the Orton-Gillingham method of phonics instruction.
+The Saxon phonics curriculum is used in the classroom.

 - Independent reading and a love of literature is encouraged through structured literature units that include classroom discussion and projects, classroom read-alouds, and the Accelerated Reader program.

 - Students experience the reward and joy of reading through rich texts.

 - Writing focuses on grammar, sentence- and then paragraph-construction, and, starting in 2nd grade, research-based presentations and papers.
 Teachers employ a classic approach to writing that prioritizes the basic building blocks of the written English language––grammar, proofreading, and the traits of effective writing.
 Loyola Press English offers ample rigor, practice sessions, and opportunities for application.

 Students continue where Kindergarten left off in developing number sense and problem-solving skills.

 - Adding and subtracting one-, two-, and then three-digit numbers; place value; and regrouping are taught and practiced in these grades so that students develop competent computational skills and a strong sense of mathematical operations.

 - Time, money, and basic geometry are also learned in these early grades.

 - Multiplication and division are taught in 3rd grade.